jeffreyguezou/AequalChat/README.md

 # AequalChat

-POC of a chat app for a company
+POC of a chat app made at Aequalis